Assistant Professor of Music Education

 - BME (Music Education) - Bowling Green State University (2003)

 Dr. Charlene Dell teaches undergraduate courses in string methods and pedagogy, as well as the Introduction to Teaching Techniques courses.
 She also teaches the Current Trends classes at the graduate level.
 Dr. Dell brings sixteen years of teaching experience in the public schools of upstate New York and South Carolina to her teaching.
 She also currently serves as the Conductor for the Oklahoma Youth Philharmonic, part of the Oklahoma Youth Orchestras organization.
 She has presented clinics at the Music Educators National Conference, the American String Teachers Association National Conference, as well as the state conferences of Oklahoma, Texas, South Carolina, and New York.
-She has published in the Teaching Music through Orchestra book series, the Music Educators Journal, the American String Teachers Journal, as well as national and international research journals.
+She has published in the Teaching Music through Orchestra book series, the Music Educators Journal, and the American String Teachers Journal, where she currently serves as Editor.
+She has also published in both national and international research journals.
 Dr. Dell also does guest conducting and adjudication.
 Her research areas are string intonation, arts integration and whole school reform, music learning theory, and orchestral recruitment and retention.

 - PhD - University of South Carolina